Kadesh inscriptions

 The Kadesh inscriptions or Qadesh inscriptions are a variety of Egyptian hieroglyphic inscriptions describing the Battle of Kadesh (1274 BC).
 The combined evidence in the form of texts and wall reliefs provide the best documented description of a battle in all of ancient history.

-The Egyptian version of the battle of Kadesh is recorded in two primary accounts, known as the Bulletin or Report and the Poem which are often placed side by side in the locations they were inscribed.
-In addition, some reliefs also inscribed in the same location offer pictorial depictions of the battle.
+The Egyptian version of the battle of Kadesh is recorded in two primary accounts, known as the Bulletin or Report and the Poem, which are often placed side by side at the locations where they were inscribed.
+In addition, reliefs inscribed at the same location depict the battle.
 Some scholars divide these accounts into three.
-The Bulletin is repeated seven times and the Poem eight times, spread across temples in Abydos, Temple of Luxor, Karnak, Abu Simbel and the Ramesseum, and two hieratic papyri.
+The Bulletin is repeated seven times and the Poem eight times, spread across temples in Abydos, Luxor Temple, Karnak, Abu Simbel and the Ramesseum, and two hieratic papyri.

+The Song of the Sea in the Hebrew Bible echoes the structures and imagery of the Poem; it is recited daily as part of Jewish prayer.

 Poem

-The Poem of Pentaur (pntAwr.t), usually short referred to as the Poem is known from eight inscriptions, and lists the peoples which went to Kadesh as allies of the Hittites.
+The Poem of Pentaur (pntAwr.t), usually referred to in short as The Poem, is known from eight inscriptions and lists the peoples which went to Kadesh as allies of the Hittites.
 Amongst them are some of the Sea Peoples and many of the other peoples who would later take part in battles of the 12th century BC (see Battle of Kadesh).

-The Poem has been questioned as actual verse, as opposed to a prose account similar to what other pharaohs had recorded.